sinss/GooglePlacesParser/README.md

 2. integrating google places api that can search information of stores by given keyword.

 #important
-- If you use location services , it is necessary to add two values to your info.plist above iOS8 ．NSLocationWhenInUseUsageDescription ．NSLocationAlwaysUsageDescription
+- If you are using location services , it is necessary to add two values to your info.plist above iOS8 ．NSLocationWhenInUseUsageDescription ．NSLocationAlwaysUsageDescription
 #How to use